-Session Two: Student Research Backgrou Background In this session, students continue working with Educational Technology Standard 1.3.2 as they identify sources and select information that relates directly to the student task.
-They also engage with Social Studies Standards 5.2.2 and 5.4.2 in their efforts to find main ideas and document sources.
-The abilities of fourth grade students to locate resources (GLE 3.1.1/CCSS R17) and select main ideas to use with graphic organizers (GLE 2.1.3/ CCSS R12, L2) are also part of Washington's reading standards.
-Teachers should consider introducing new vocabulary-cite, digital source, and URL.
-Teachers should encourage the use of online translation tools and search engines in languages other than English for ELL students.
-Original te xt from the Social Studies assessment is in bold . ľ Common Core State Standards Inquiry Be sure that the resources you select for student use are accessible for students.
+Session n Two: Student Research Backgrou nd In this session, students continue working with Educational Technology Standard 1.3.2 as they identify sources and select information that relates directly to the student task.
+They also engage with Social Studies Standard 5.4.2 in their effort to document sources.
+The abilities of fifth grade students to locate resources (GLE 3.1.1/CCSS R17) and select main ideas to use with graphic organizers (GLE 2.1.3/ CCSS R12, L2) are also part of Washington's reading standards.
+Teachers should consider introducing new vocabulary-cite, digital source, and URL. nould encourage the use of online translation tools and search engines in languages other than ELL students.
+Original text from the Social Studies assessment is in bold . ry Common Core State Standards Inquiry □ Be sure that the resources you select for student use are accessible for students.
 If a Web site is blocked, contact your district's technology department or select a different resource.
-D Optional State of the Law 1 2 0 4 1 Prep Review video resources for selected Web 2.0 tools.
-Computers or devices for student use Review Intellectual Property, Reading Strategies for Online Text and Graphics, and Conduct Research lesson plans on the Resources page for opportunities to pre-teach, re-teach, or extend learning. ☐ Computer connected to LCD projector Tool for recording information or Research Log Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
-(Be sure that the Web site(s) you want to use will be accessible for students.
+Optional Prep Review video resources for selected Web 2.0 tools. □ Computers or devices for student use Review Intellectual Property, Reading Strategies for Online Text and Graphics, and Conduct Research lesson plans on the Resources page for opportunities to pre-teach, re-teach, or extend learning.
+Computer connected to LCD projector □ Tool for recording information or Research Log Digital sources for students to use, for example, selected search engines or Web sites, podcasts, collections, video clips.
+(Be sure that the Web site(s) you want to use will be accessible for Maturial students.
 If blocked, contact your district's technology department or select other sources.)
-Materials ☐ Internet access ☐ Computers or devices for student use Optional ☐ Document camera ☐ Interactive whiteboard
+Materials Internet access Computers or devices for student use Optional Document camera □ Interactive whiteboard